scalar-labs/scalar-terraform/docs/postmortems/2021-05-18_ScalarDLNodeAccidentalDeletion.md

 ## Resolution

-A new Scalar DL node was added as `scalar-blue-1` by the steps below with the Scalar DL Orchestration Tools.
+A new Scalar DL node was added as `scalar-blue-1` by the steps below with the scalar-terraform.

-1. cd to the azure orchestration directory in [scalar-production-simulated-testing](https://github.com/scalar-labs/scalar-production-simulated-testing).
+1. Move to the scalardl azure terraform directory in [scalar-production-simulated-testing](https://github.com/scalar-labs/scalar-production-simulated-testing).

     ```console
     $ cd scalar-production-simulated-testing/terraform/azure